Dozierende: Carly Crane

 Paper and something to write with.

 All students from the 1st semester can register for this workshop.
 (This workshop was designed for students who have little to no experience writing in academic English.)
 Prerequisites for participation are your presence during the entire duration of the workshop and active participation.
-The workshops of the writing center can be used for the optional modules of some subjects.
+The workshops of the writing center can be used for the optional modules of many subjects.
 You will receive a proof of participation from us; the credit would be distributed by the department.

 Die Anmeldemaske zu unserem Kurs- und Workshopangebot wird jeweils am 1.4. für das Sommersemester und am 1.10. für das Wintersemester freigegeben.